openshift/ci-tools/cmd/autoperibolossync/README.md

 `autoperibolossync` runs [private-org-peribolos-sync](../private-org-peribolos-sync) over a working copy of a repository containing Peribolos config.
-If the execution results in Peribolos changes, the tool submits or updates a pull request in that repository that updates the mainline with the changes, using the Prow's [generic-autobumper](https://github.com/kubernetes/test-infra/tree/master/prow/cmd/generic-autobumper) package.
+If the execution results in Peribolos changes, the tool submits or updates a pull request in that repository that updates the mainline with the changes, using Prow's [generic-autobumper](https://github.com/kubernetes/test-infra/tree/master/prow/cmd/generic-autobumper) package.

 ## How is it deployed